 Coroner rules Anne Heche's death an accident

-The Los Angeles County corner has ruled Anne Heche's death an accident, caused by inhalation and thermal injuries.
+The Los Angeles County coroner has ruled Anne Heche's death an accident, caused by inhalation and thermal injuries.

 The actor crashed her car into a home on Aug.
 5. She was declared legally dead two days before her family removed her from life support on Sunday.
 She was 53.